-Korean Industry, Banks Brace for Energy and Shipping Shock After Hormuz Closure
+Korean Industry, Banks Brace for Prolonged Middle East Turmoil After Strait of Hormuz Closure

 Cars waiting to be exported.
 [Photo=Yonhap]

-U.S. and Israeli strikes on Iran are raising fears of prolonged turmoil in the Middle East, putting South Korean industry on alert as the Strait of Hormuz is shut and risks grow for energy supplies and air and sea logistics.
-A drawn-out conflict could also weigh on exporters that have been posting a string of trade surpluses.
-Major groups including Samsung, LG and Hanwha have activated emergency response systems and tightened safety management for employees in the region.
+The U.S. and Israeli attacks on Iran are raising the risk of prolonged turmoil in the Middle East, putting South Korean industry on alert.
+With the Strait of Hormuz now blocked, disruptions to supplies of crude oil and liquefied natural gas, as well as air and sea logistics, have become more likely.
+A prolonged conflict could also weigh on exporters that have been posting a string of trade surpluses.
+Major companies including Samsung, LG and Hanwha have activated emergency response systems and are tightening safety management for employees in the region.

-According to the U.K. Maritime Trade Operations (UKMTO) and foreign media reports, Iran’s Islamic Revolutionary Guard Corps on the 2nd blocked the Strait of Hormuz, a route that carries about 20% of global seaborne crude shipments.
-At least four vessels, including the Palau-flagged tanker Skylight, were attacked near the strait, killing one crew member.
-The South Korean government said it has not identified any damage involving South Korean oil tankers or LNG carriers.
+According to the U.K. Maritime Trade Operations and foreign media reports, the Islamic Revolutionary Guard Corps on Monday blocked the Strait of Hormuz, which handles about 20% of global seaborne oil shipments.
+Near the strait, at least four vessels, including the Palau-flagged tanker Skylight, were attacked, and one crew member was killed.
+The government said it has not identified any damage so far to South Korean oil tankers or LNG carriers.

-South Korea imports 70.7% of its crude oil and 20.4% of its liquefied natural gas from the Middle East, and more than 95% of those volumes pass through the strait.
-The Korea International Trade Association estimated that using alternative routes could raise ocean freight rates by as much as 50% to 80% and extend shipping times by three to five days.
-It also said insurance premiums for exporters could rise up to sevenfold, adding to inflation pressures.
+South Korea imports 70.7% of its crude oil and 20.4% of its LNG from the Middle East, and more than 95% of those shipments pass through the strait.
+The Korea International Trade Association estimates that using alternative routes could raise ocean freight rates by as much as 50% to 80% and extend transit times by three to five days.
+It also said insurance premiums for exporters could rise by up to sevenfold, adding to inflationary pressure.

 If instability persists, exports of defense products, automobiles and semiconductors could weaken, and multiple Middle East projects pursued by Samsung, Hyundai Motor and Hanwha could be suspended.
-Hanwha’s construction unit has already halted its Bismayah new town project in Iraq.
-A surge in global oil prices could also lift costs for petrochemicals, airlines and shipping, potentially hurting first-quarter results.
+Hanwha’s construction unit said it is closely monitoring the situation, along with the South Korean Embassy in Iraq and Iraqi military and police, in connection with its Bismayah new city project in Iraq.
+A surge in global oil prices could also raise costs for petrochemicals, airlines and shipping, potentially hurting first-quarter results.

-KB Financial Group said it is monitoring exchange rates, interest rates and oil prices in real time under Chairman Yang Jong-hee.
+KB Financial Group, led by Chairman Yang Jong-hee, is checking exchange rates, interest rates and oil prices in real time.
 Shinhan Financial Group convened its group crisis management council to review its response system amid rising volatility in financial indicators.
 Hana Bank set up a rapid response team for the Iran situation.
-Woori Financial Group ordered an urgent review across affiliates, including stronger financial-market monitoring and steps to ensure the safety of employees working overseas.
+Woori Financial Group ordered an urgent review across affiliates, including stronger monitoring of financial markets and steps to ensure the safety of employees working overseas.

 * This article has been translated by AI.